 The left column

 The left column is dedicated to keywords, position changes, and search volumes.
-There are two options for viewing the table of tracked keywords:

 You can select from the desktop or mobile view to see both results immediately.